If you’re shopping for DJ turntables, but aren’t quite sure what you’re looking for…

 Check it out:

-- A higher torque motor with speed stabilization – with a starting torque of 2.2 kgf-cm, the LP140X has more than double the starting torque power than the LP120X
+- A higher-torque motor – more than double the power of the LP120X

 - A forward/reverse operation feature